flow-tools-dev/flow-state/README.md

 - **subscribe** - Subscribes a function to Flow State changes.
 Returns an unsubscribe function.
 - **unsubscribe** - Unsubscribes a given function from the Flow State.
 - **unsubscribeAll** - Unsubscribes all listeners from the Flow State.
 - **notify** - Calls all listener callbacks with the Flow State.
-Note, you can manually pass in a value that will then get handed to all of the listeners, but this is not recommended.
+Note, you can manually pass in a value that will then get handed to all of the listeners, but it will not set the Flow State with that value.
 - **resetState** - Resets the Flow State to the original value.

 # Additional Notes

 - The shallow merge functionality works just like Zustand, and only on objects.
+All other data types will be simply replaced.
 - The useFlowSelector hook returns the full state update function.
-To update a slice of state, you must update the full state in the FlowState store.
+You update the your slice by updating the full Flow State object itself - then the slice value naturally updates, and all subscribers are notified.
+- If the full Flow State object is modified, but your slice returns the same value or composite data type in memory, it will *not* re-render your component.